CW3E/MET-tools/README.md

 authors.
-This repository has benefitted from source code and other contributions by Colin Grudzien, Rachel Weihs, Caroline Papadopoulos, Dan Stienhoff, Laurel Dehaan, Matthew Simpson, Brian Kawzenuck, Nora Mascioli, Minghua Zheng, Patrick Mulrooney and others.
+This repository has benefitted from source code and other contributions by Colin Grudzien, Rachel Weihs, Caroline Papadopoulos, Dan Stienhoff, Laurel Dehaan, Matthew Simpson, Brian Kawzenuck, Nora Mascioli, Minghua Zheng, Ivette Hernandez Ba&ntilde;os, Patrick Mulrooney and others.

 ## Installing software
 The tools for batch processing NWP data and MET outputs are designed to be